+pplied

-Application : Applied Explanation on application of the practice Risk Management and Internal Control Framework In 2015, the Group upgraded its risk management framework by adopting the ISO 31000:2009 Enterprise Risk Management (ERM) methodology.
-The initial stage of the upgrade involved the formulation of a set of Risk Parameters and a Risk Appetite Statement that define Paramount's approach in mitigating the various risks that are inherent to the Group's businesses.
-Subsequently in 2017, Key Risk Indicators were introduced for better tracking of the effectiveness of the control measures and risk management plans that were identified and implemented by management.
-During the year under review, the Board, through the BRMC, continued to monitor the Group's risk exposure, and was regularly updated on the implementation progress of the risk management plans to mitigate those risks based on the ISO 31000:2018 ERM methodology.
-The reporting process involves the monthly monitoring of the risk status by the risk owners in the SBUs, who submit their findings to the ERMC for review on a quarterly basis.
-The ERMC, in turn, submits its report to the BRMC on a half-yearly basis.
-The identified key risks were grouped into eight categories, namely strategic, operational, finance-related, compliance, reputational, cyber security, bribery and corruption as well as sustainability (to replace pandemic-related).
-A detailed account of such risks is provided in the Statement on Risk Management and Internal Control in the Company's Annual Report 2022.
-To further enhance the Group's system of internal controls, the Board had, on the recommendation of the AC, upgraded the Group's internal control framework by adopting the methodologies prescribed in the COSO Internal Control Integrated Framework.
-The reporting process involves annual monitoring of the implementation progress of the framework by the ERMC which, in turn, submits its report to the BRMC.
+isk Management and Internal Control Framework 1 2015, the Group upgraded its risk management framework by dopting the ISO 31000:2009 Enterprise Risk Management (ERM) nethodology.
+The initial stage of the upgrade involved the formulation of a set of Risk Parameters and a Risk Appetite Statement and define Paramount's approach in mitigating the various risks that re inherent to the Group's businesses.
+Subsequently in 2017, Key Risk adicators were introduced for better tracking of the effectiveness of the control measures and risk management plans that were identified and implemented by management.
+The properties of the risk management and the implementation progress of the risk management lans to mitigate those risks based on the ISO 31000:2018 ERM nethodology.
+The reporting process involves the monthly monitoring from the ERMC on a quarterly basis.
+The ERMC, in turn, submits is report to the BRMC on a half-yearly basis.
+The identified key risks were grouped into eight categories, namely trategic, operational, finance-related, compliance, reputational, where security, bribery and corruption, and sustainability.
+A detailed account of such risks is provided in the Statement on Risk management and Internal Control in the Company's Annual Report 2013.
+To further enhance the Group's system of internal controls, the Board and, since 2019, based on the recommendation of the AC, upgraded the Group's internal control framework by adopting the methodologies prescribed in the COSO Internal Control Integrated ramework.
+The reporting process involves annual monitoring of the inplementation progress of the framework by the ERMC which, in jurn, submits its report to the BRMC.

+i nononrealing hely color of annor

 IT Governance

+11 GOVERNANCE

 Although the Group does not have a high degree of dependence on IT for its day-to-day business activities, the Board recognises the need to put in place an IT governance structure to address risks that are IT-related.
 Hence, the ITC, set up at the management level since 2019, continues to monitor the Group's IT infrastructure and cyber security measures.
 The IT team reports its findings and recommendations to the ITC on a quarterly basis, and to the Board on an annual basis.

 Explanation for :

 departure

+a opartare

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged
+Large companies are require to complete the columns bel d to complete the columns below.
+Non-large companies are encouraged low.

-to complete the columns b elow.

 Measure :

 Timeframe :